 They are quite a few key commands you can use in CodePen within the editor.
 Things like Command-A (Mac) or Control-A (PC) "select all" the text within an editor, like you would expect.
 Many of the key bindings come directly from CodeMirror, the software we use to power the text editor on CodePen.

-This is not a comprehensive list of editor shortcuts, but you can bring up the key command cheat sheet from the editor by clicking the button in the footer.
-The button is labeled ⌘ on Mac and "Shortcuts" on other platforms.
+This is not a comprehensive list of editor shortcuts, but you can bring up the key command cheat sheet from the editor by clicking the "Keyboard" button in the footer.

 Changing Your Key Bindings

 CodeMirror offers some alternative key bindings that we in turn make available to you.
 The default key bindings are plenty powerful, but if you prefer, they can be mapped to more closely emulate the bindings in Sublime Text or Vim.